mbchoa/warmup/README.md

 #### Go
 ```
 $ cd api-go
-$ docker-compose build
-$ docker-compose up
+$ make dev
 ```

+The dev Makefile script will bring up the postgres service defined in the docker-compose file.
-API endpoint is served from http://localhost:8080.
+The go API service is served from http://localhost:8080.
 Navigate to any of the following available API endpoints to test CRUD operations against PostgreSQL database.

 ##### API endpoints